missionpinball/mpf-docs/docs/shows/format.md

 ## Setting step time

+!!! warning "Important Syntax change with mpf 0.80"

+    In this chapter the used sytax for the time parameter is for versions up to 0.57.
+With mpf 0.80 you need to add quotes around time values which are not zero, e.g. `time: "1"`, `time: "+1"` but `time: 0`.

 The `time:` setting in each step represents the time when that step *starts*.
 The first step will always be `time: 0`